Robust-Autonomous-Systems-Laboratory/open-lidar-evaluation/README.md

 ## Publication

-The paper "Assessing the Effect of Inclement Winter Weather on Automotive Lidars: Experimental Design" was submitted to the 2026 IEEE International Workshop on Metrology for Automotive (MetroAutomotive).
+This work is featured in "Assessing the Effect of Inclement Winter Weather on Automotive Lidars: Experimental Design" and was submitted to the 2026 IEEE International Workshop on Metrology for Automotive (MetroAutomotive).

 ## Acknowledgements